 1 person favorited this theater

-I remember the Paramount Cinema being a single screen up to November 26, 1986 when a second screen was added.
+The Paramount Theatre was opened November 14, 1931.
+I remember the Paramount Theatre being a single screen up to November 26, 1986 when a second screen was added.
 Sometime in the 1990’s, it was changed to a multiplex.
 Three more screens were added.
 The main auditorium is split into three screens.
 The big screen is the biggest partition with two smaller partitions with smaller screens.
 The fourth screen is a converted beauty parlor that was located adjacent to the cinema.

 The fourth screen is a joke.
 It is about as big as your average big screen TV.
 It has maybe four rows of seats.
 It is best avoided.